ultimatecoder/ultimatecoder.github.io/_posts/draft.md

 My motivation for writing this tool

-Now a days, browser is the most commonly used tool.
-Everyone is not a developer who can write Javascript to assert the possibility of this venerability.
-Despite trying hard, I failed to find the source code of JS-Recon.
-I am writing this tool so that anyone irrespective with their background can try and believe the possibility of this venerability.
+Browser is the most common tool used by us.
+Asserting this venerability requires knowledge of Javascript and everyone is not a developer.
+Despite trying hard, I failed to find the source code of JS-Recon (the tool written by AndLabs proving possibility of this attack).
+I am sharing this tool so that you or anyone else irrespective of your technical backgrounds can try this tool to verify the possibility of this attack.

-This venerability attracted me to try it out via their implementation done at JS-Recon tool.
-When I clicked at the mentioned link, I found the domain has expired.
-I tried finding the source code of that tool, but ended with no results.
-I fired some XML HTTP Requests (XHR) to localhost at my Developer console and I was clearly seeing the pattern identified by the author.

-he mentioned method by the author.
-For confirming his hypothesis I wanted to try this vulnerability.
-Unfortunately, mentioned tool isn't available at this moment.
-I tried best to find the source of that tool, but I ended with no results.

-seemed expired to me.
-That blog post describes a possible way to fingerprint open TCP ports at clinet workstation.
-The author claims that Ajax request to ports which are open at clinet worksation are delayed  were delayed than empty ports.

-Firefox browser allows XML HTTP Requests (XHR) for localhost which allows is proposed by [here]() While reading that post I found their tool "JS-Recon" implementing this attack is not available.

 [cors_guide]: https://add-cors-guide.com